 This is a good job for people with anxiety in crowds because you get to work one-on-one with patients in a clean medical setting.

-You actually don’t need a Bachelor’s degree to become a dental hygenist, as long as you have a high school education and can pass additional certification exams.
+You actually don’t need a Bachelor’s degree to become a dental hygienist, as long as you have an associate’s in dental hygiene and can pass additional certification exams.

-Being a dental hygenist is a great option if you are looking for a high-paying job with low-stress work.
-The Bureau of Labor Statistics reports the median salary for dental hygienists is $77,000 annually.
+Being a dental hygienist is a great option if you are looking for a high-paying job with low-stress work.
+The Bureau of Labor Statistics reports that dental hygienists make $37 per hour.

 10. Medical Records Technician